bishy999/go-tag-ec2/README.md

 aws_secret_access_key = your_secret_access_key
 ```

 You can then use these credentials to create a new client.
-An example of a client is stored under the cmd firectory in this repository
+An example of a client is stored under the cmd directory in this repository

 ```go